composer/composer/doc/articles/plugins.md

 the rest of the package downloads.
 This slightly slows down the overall installation process however, so do not use it in plugins which do not absolutely require it.

+### plugin-modifies-install-path

+Some special plugins modify the install path of packages.

+As of Composer 2.2.9, you can specify `{"extra": {"plugin-modifies-install-path": true}}` in your composer.json to hint to Composer that the plugin should be activated as soon as possible to prevent any bad side-effects from Composer assuming packages are installed in another location than they actually are.

 ## Plugin Autoloading

 Due to plugins being loaded by Composer at runtime, and to ensure that plugins which